 Started From the Bottom Now We’re Here

 You know who said that line?
 A famous rich person.
 The keyword here is bottom.
 The way our brains are set up, we like to imagine that every talented person around us sprang fully formed and capable right out of the womb.
 Instead, we are all “ill-formed” but getting stronger every day.
-Babies, perfect as they are, can’t hold up their own noggins and poop on themselves, but we nurture them through it.
+Babies, perfect as they are, can’t hold up their own noggins and they poop on themselves, but we nurture them through it.
 If you scroll back through any creative person’s portfolio, you’ll see their growth process.
 I’ve watched many YouTube videos of photographers, videographers and content creators sharing some of their earlier work and having a good laugh.

 Tip: Whichever creative field that you’re pursuing, find those whom you admire and dive deep into their earlier work.
 Compare it to where they are now.
 Seeing the growth in others who we consider extraordinary is a great balm for our own neurotic self-doubt.